vdias/vdias/README.md

 **Infrastructure Architect**
 *Cloud infrastructure · Systems engineering · Automation*

-I design and operate infrastructure with a strong focus on **automation, simplicity, security and maintainability**.
+I design, automate and operate infrastructure with a strong focus on **simplicity, security, maintainability and repeatability**.

 ## Focus